MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 long answer is you add a new field, copy the data, and remove the old one.
 Something similar to the third migration recipe from my previous talk.

+Which brings me to the next question.

 How Do We Deploy Migrations?
 ----------------------------

-Which brings me to the next question: how do we deploy migrations?

 While I'd love to present the perfect solution to you, I can't.
 And I can't, for several reasons.